MSU-Libraries/catalog/docs/helper-scripts.md

 # Locate the files that contain data for in00005342798 and in00001442723
 # then extract the data for those specific records into a temp file
 pc-locate-oai in00005342798,in00001442723 --extract

+# See full help on the command along with other options
+pc-locate-oai -h
 ```

 ## HLM File Locator ([pc-locate-hlm](https://gitlab.msu.edu/msu-libraries/catalog/catalog-infrastructure/-/blob/main/configure-playbook/roles/deploy-helper-scripts/files/pc-locate-hlm?ref_type=heads))